Solo Female Traveling in Thailand, is it safe?

 beach-party-in-thailand-people-dancing-on-the-beach

-Koh Phi Phi, where I live is a beautiful tropical paradise by the day and a party island by night.
-Phi Phi Island is well known for its beach parties and the infamous buckets.
+Here in Koh Phi Phi, where I live, the island is a beautiful tropical paradise during the day and transforms into a full-on party scene at night.
+Phi Phi is famous for its beach parties and the infamous buckets (yes, those deceptively strong cocktails served in plastic beach buckets).

-Some girls underestimate the amount of alcohol drunk and ended up passing out on the beaches or in the bar.
-Not only it’s not a nice picture to look at.
-It is also very likely she will wake up without her wallet, card, phone or even worse.
+Some girls underestimate how strong the drinks are and end up passing out on the beach or in bars.
+Not only is that an unsafe situation, but unfortunately, it’s also not uncommon for people to wake up without their phone, wallet, or bank cards—or worse.

 bucket-drinks-in-thailand

-Be aware of what you drinking.
-My advice is instead of gulping down the cheap buckets of an unknown substance, have one or two more expensive drinks of a better quality of alcohol.
-Your head will thank you in the morning.
+Be mindful of what you’re drinking.
+My advice?
+Instead of gulping down cheap buckets filled with who-knows-what, opt for one or two quality cocktails made with better alcohol.
+Your head—and your stomach—will thank you the next morning.

-It goes without saying- keep an eye on your drink.
-That is a number one rule anywhere in the world, and especially in Thailand, where all sorts of drugs are available over the counter in pharmacies.
+And of course, it goes without saying: always keep an eye on your drink.
+This is a basic rule anywhere in the world, and it’s especially important in Thailand, where unfortunately some substances are more accessible than they should be—including over-the-counter pharmacy drugs.

 girls-sitting-on-the-beach